-Specialty Metal Films Co.
+Specialty Metal Films Co., LLC

 Solderable metal films on optical components